POLARIS0027/POLARIS0027/README.md

 - 👋 Hi, I’m @POLARIS0027
 - 👀 I’m interested in Web Programming
-- 🌱 I’m currently learning Python Django
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me pola2272@gmail.com